oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Microsoft Office products can log macro execution attempts (both successful and failures) by enabling the Trust Center logging feature.
 This provides valuable information for incident response and digital forensics activities.
 The Trust Center logs are not written to the Windows Event Log but instead as an individual file per Microsoft Office product to the C:\Users\USERNAME\AppData\Local\Microsoft\Office\TCDiag directory.

-Office Macro Hardening Design Decisions for all agencies and implementation types.
+Office Macro Hardening Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---